AYUSH-ISHAN/Type-Based_Heirarchial_MARL_SC2/README.md

 # Multi-agent deep reinforcement learning with type-based hierarchical group communication

 # Preface

-<img src="./media/sc2.jpg" align="center" width = "800" height = "600"/>
 Here, I have implemented THGC(Type Based Heirarchial for Group Communication netwroks) in StarCraft II environment.
 I have used this environment along with <a src= "https://github.com/oxwhirl/pymarl">PyMARL</a>.
-More detail about this is given below.
+More detail about this is given below.<br><br>
+<img src="./media/sc2.jpg" align="center" width = "800" height = "600"/>

 <br>
 <br>